 Security

-AI implementations come with severe threats to data security.
+Generative AI use cases come with severe threats to data security.
 When it comes to enterprises, it’s often about the data under NDA to be shared with GenAI providers.

 Lack of data